ThreadK/ThreadK-Image-Segmentation/README.md

 # Application of Graph Segmentation Algorithm for Image Segmentation

-This algorithm for graph-segmentation was originally developed by Pedro F. F
+This algorithm for graph-segmentation was originally developed by Pedro F. Felze